ABennettLab/protocol-website/content/docs/4_dna_extraction/recipes.md

 3. Fill the falcon tube with 50ml of deionized water.
 4. Store at room temperature.

+# 0.5M EDTA
+1. 1.
+Weight 9.3g of disodium EDTA (Sigma, cat.no.
+324503-100GM)
+2. Transfer the EDTA to a 50ml falcon tube.
+3. Fill the falcon tube with 40ml of deionized water.
+4. Adjust the pH to 8 with about 1g of NaOH.
+5. Fill the falcon tube to 50ml with deionized water.
+6. Store at room temperature.

+# TE Buffer
+1. In a 50ml falcon tube add 500µl of 1M Tris and 100µl of 0.5M ETA
+2. Fill the falcon tube to 50ml with deionized water.
+3. Store at room temperature.

 # SPRI beads solution

 | Reagents                                  | Producer            | Cat. no.     |